 In early 2000s, instead, the inversion was partly caused by the bursting of the dot com bubble.

 The inversion this time has been caused by a number of factors.
-First, Donald Trump has upended the global order by initiating trade wars with countries like China.
+First, Donald Trump had upended the global order by initiating trade wars with countries like China.
 These wars have seen him increase tariffs levied against the country.
-More tariffs are expected to go into effect on September this year (the companies to watch).

 Second, there are other smaller trade wars.
-For example, Japan and South Korea are engaged in a trade conflict.
+For example, Japan and South Korea are time by time engaged in a trade conflict.

-Third, Brexit is a major cause of concern as investors fear about the impacts of a no-deal Brexit.
-The European economy has been easing, with countries like Germany expected to go into a recession this year.
+Third, Brexit was a major cause of concern as investors fear about the impacts of a no-deal Brexit.
+The European economy has been easing, with countries like Germany was expected to go into a recession.

 Other external resources to understand Yield Curve inversion